-Nearly 25 percent of the lynchings of African Americans in the South were based on charges of sexual assault.142 The mere accusation of rape, even without an identification by the alleged victim, often aroused a mob and resulted in lynching.
-In fact, the definition of black-on-white "rape" in the South was incredibly broad and required no allegation of force because white institutions, laws, and most white people rejected the idea that a white woman could or would willingly consent to sex with an African American man.
-When black Memphis journalist Ida B. Wells published an editorial challenging the myth of widespread black-on-white sexual violence and insisting that consensual interracial sex did occur, white mobs burned her newspaper's offices and threatened to lynch her.
-143
+Nearly 25 percent of the lynchings of African Americans in the South were based on charges of sexual assault.
+The mere accusation of rape, even without an identification by the alleged victim, often aroused a mob and resulted in lynching.
+In fact, the definition of Black-on-white "rape" in the South was incredibly broad and required no allegation of force because white institutions, laws, and most white people rejected the idea that a white woman could or would willingly consent to sex with an African American man.
+When Black Memphis journalist Ida B. Wells published an editorial challenging the myth of widespread Black-on-white sexual violence and insisting that consensual interracial sex did occur, white mobs burned her newspaper's offices and threatened to lynch her.143

-Whites' fears of interracial sex extended to any action by a black man that could be interpreted as seeking or desiring contact with a white woman.
-In 1889, in Aberdeen, Mississippi, Keith Bowen allegedly tried to enter a room where three white women were sitting; though no further allegation was made against him, Mr. Bowen was lynched by the "entire (white) neighborhood" for his "offense."
-William Brooks was lynched in 1894 in
+Whites' fears of interracial sex extended to any action by a Black man that could be interpreted as seeking or desiring contact with a white woman.
+In 1889, in Aberdeen, Mississippi, Keith Bowen allegedly tried to enter a room where three white women were sitting; though no further allegation was made against him, Mr. Bowen was lynched by the "entire (white) neighborhood" for his "offense."144 William Brooks was lynched in 1894 in

 Palestine, Arkansas, after he asked his white employer for permission to marry the man's daughter.
-General Lee, a black man, was lynched by a white mob in 1904 for merely knocking on the door of a white woman's house in Reevesville, South Carolina; and in 1912, Thomas Miles was lynched in Shreveport, Louisiana, for allegedly writing letters to a white woman inviting her to have a cold drink with him.
-In 1934, after being accused of associating with a white woman in Newton, Texas, John Griggs was hanged and shot seventeen times and his body was dragged behind a car through the town for hours.
-In 1915
+General Lee, a Black man, was lynched by a white mob in 1904 for merely knocking on the door of a white woman's house in Reevesville, South Carolina; and in 1912.
+Thomas Miles was lynched in Shreveport, Louisiana, for allegedly writing letters to a white woman inviting her to have a cold drink with him.
+In 1934, after being accused of "associating with a white woman" in Newton, Texas, John Griggs was hanged and shot seventeen times and his body was dragged behind a car through the town for hours.148 in Aberdeen, In 1889.
+Mississippi, Keith Bowen allegedly tried to enter a room where three white women were sitting; though no further allegation was made against him, Mr. Bowen was lynched by the "entire (white) neighborhood" for his "offense."

-Whites' fear of sexual contact between black men and white women was pervasive and led to many lynchings.
+Whites' fear of sexual contact between Black men and white women was pervasive and led to many lynchings.
 Narratives of these lynchings reported in the sympathetic white press justified the violence and perpetuated the deadly stereotype of African American men as hypersexual threats to white womanhood.